kckenneth/softlayer/application.md

 Add your public key to your softlayer account.
 `--note` flag is for softlayer account.
 `w251key` the identifier after that is for later use when we communicate with the virtual servers we will provision later on.
+You don't need to privision vs to add ssh key to your softlayer account.
 ```
 $ slcli sshkey add -f ~/.ssh/w251.pub --note 'added during HW2' w251key

+SSH key added: 49:aa:25:77:c3:b9:32:f5:30:0a:0a:f0:d3:94:09:d0
 ```

 ### II.
 Provision four vs
+##### This step is being done in local host, laptop

 A. Get three virtual servers provisioned, 2 vCPUs, 4G RAM, UBUNTU_16_64, two local disks 25G each, in San Jose.
 Make sure you attach a keypair.
 Pick intuitive names such as gpfs1, gpfs2, gpfs3.
 Note their internal ip addresses.